Golden ears are a myth.

 Next we can break down the spectrum into much smaller ranges and describe the tonal character of each range.

-Study the chart below and keep it to hand when mixing.
+Study the chart below and keep it on hand when mixing.
 Just don’t become too reliant on it.

 It will help you to learn how the various ranges within the spectrum sound.
 Eventually this will all come from memory.